 Lilies come in a variety of types and colors, these are bulbs that you can plant now and can have bloom throughout the summer.
 These bulbs can also be planted in Fall to get a jump start on rooting.
 Lily bulbs can be left in the ground and don’t need to be dug up in the Fall and should come back a year to year and multiply to give you more and more blooms each year.

 Gladiolus or “Glads” as a lot of people call them are another type of bulb that when planted in Spring will give you beautiful colorful flowers throughout the summer.
 Glads are a bulb that should be dug up each Fall depending on where you live.
 Here in the Pacific NW with our wet climate, it is best to dig them up but I have also left them to re-bloom the next summer.
 I’ve had some luck with this but also some bulbs that I assume became rotten and didn’t re-bloom the following year.

 Calla Lily Bulbs

-I have found a new love with calla lily bulbs!
+I have found new love with calla lily bulbs!
 These are a bulb that can be planted and come back year after year without being dug prior to the Fall (depending on your location).
 When I was a kid we had some at our house that was white but my Mom really disliked them because they are a well-known funeral flower.
-But as I have come to find they come in a variety of color, are pretty hardy, can be planted in sun to partial shade and look great in bouquets!
+But as I have come to find they come in a variety of colors, are pretty hardy, can be planted in sun to partial shade and look great in bouquets!